CENTRAL ROLE IN EUROPE'S LOGISTICS NETWORK

 When national borders are closed and travel restrictions are introduced, ferry lines are affected severely.
 Stena Line reacted quickly by introducing a number of tough, but necessary measures.

-Stena Line is one of the world’s leading ferry companies, with 38 vessels serving 20 routes between ten countries in northern Europe.
+Stena Line is one of the world’s leading ferry operators, with 37 vessels serving 18 routes in Northern Europe.
 Stena Line also owns five ports and controls a further ten.
-The company is an important part of the European logistics network, offering freight solutions that combine rail, road and marine transport.
+The company is an important part of the European logistics network, offering intermodal freight solutions that combine rail, road and marine transport.
 With its extensive passenger services, Stena Line also plays an important role for tourism in Europe.
-Every year, Stena Line carries close to 7.5 million passengers, 1.7 million cars and 2.1 million cargo units.
 The goal is to increase value for customers by offering affordable and flexible ferry transport.

 Share of Total income

 Capital employed, MSEK